Siniša Mali: Business career

 Prior to his political career, Mali was a financial adviser in the private sector.
 He worked in several private companies that were engaged in advising in the field of financial services.
 Between 1995 and 1997, Mali worked for Deloitte &Touche in Belgrade, and in its Prague office from 1999 to 2001.
 During his stay in the United States, he worked at Credit Suisse First Boston in the Mergers & Acquisitions Group in New York City.

-In 2001, he was appointed as the Assistant Minister of Privatisation in the Ministry of Economy and Privatisation.
+In 2001, he was appointed the Assistant Minister of Privatisation in the Ministry of Economy and Privatisation.
 During his tenure, Mali was in charge of the execution of the privatisation process in the Republic of Serbia and preparation of the various laws in this field.
 At the end of that year, he moved to the Privatisation Agency, where he was the director of the Centre for Tender Privatisation.
 He remained in that position until the end of 2003.

 From 2005 to 2008, Mali was the chairman of the real estate company "NCA Investment Group Doo Beograd".

 Mali has served as a chairman of several boards of directors, including Fiat Automobil Srbija and Komercijalna banka, as well as chairman of the Supervisory Committee of Air Serbia.
 Additionally, he was a chairman of the Organising Committee of the 2017 European Athletics Indoor Championships in Belgrade and the 2018 EuroLeague Final Four.

 He is the Chartered Financial Analyst (CFA) and member of CFA Institute, Serbian Business Angels Network, Fulbright Alumni Association of Serbia, British-Serbian Business Club, as well as a member of the Golf Club Belgrade and a holder of a golf green card.
 Also, he is the holder of the portfolio manager license, issued by the Serbian Securities Commission.